ngs-docs/2018-cicese-metatranscriptomics/docs/evaluation-and-mapping.md

 What might this say about our samples?

-## Another way to assess read mapping?
+## Another way to assess read mapping

 Transrate actually  has a `read assessment` mode that uses `salmon` to "align" reads to the transcriptome and generates some metrics on read mapping.